GoogleCloudPlatform/pgadapter/docs/jdbc.md

 ## Usage

-First start PGAdapter in JDBC mode (see [README](../README.md) for more possibilities on how to run PGAdapter):
+First start PGAdapter in JDBC mode.
+This example uses the pre-built jar with dependencies to run PGAdapter as a standalone process.
+See [README](../README.md) for more possibilities on how to run
+PGAdapter:

 ```shell
 wget https://storage.googleapis.com/pgadapter-jar-releases/pgadapter-v0.2.1.jar